 Greg Butcher : Represented Artist

-At age 15 he began brass & percussion studies, performing a number of xylophone solos on ABC radio band programs with his father's community bands.
-During this time he won NSW Regional and State percussion ensemble competitions.
+A fourth-generation musician, Greg Butcher was born in Melbourne, 1962.
+At age 15 he began brass & percussion studies, performing a number of xylophone solos on ABC radio band programs and major concerts with his father's community bands, also winning NSW Regional and State percussion ensemble competitions during this time.

 ||A country meadow : Bb cornet, baritone or euphonium and piano (2002)||Commissioned by Muso's Media, Victoria for 2003 National Solo Championships|